-(My notes from listening to Carol Dweck speak at Smith College in 2013)
+(My notes from listening to Carol Dweck speak at Smith College in 2013, Northampton, MA)

-- People with fixed mindset about intelligence (i.e., I was “born” smart) do poorly compared to people with growth mindset (i.e., I can learn anything).
+- People with fixed mindset about intelligence (i.e., I was “born” smart) do poorly compare to people with growth mindset (i.e., I can learn anything).

 - We need to value fabulous struggles.
 If it’s was easy to arrive at, is it valuable?